-- 60. Ethiopia reported that the Ethiopian Mine Action Office is providing gender and culturally sensitive MRE and that efforts are undertaken in accordance with the IMAS, customised to local and national requirements.
+- 59. Ethiopia reported that the Ethiopian Mine Action Office is providing gender and culturally sensitive MRE and that efforts are undertaken in accordance with the IMAS, customised to local and national requirements.
 Ethiopia further reported MRE efforts have led to populations demonstrating behavioural, reporting explosive hazards and providing other pertinent information regarding mine action.
 Mozambique reported that MRE activities focus on communities affected by landmines, that it is implemented by all humanitarian operators during their clearance tasks, that focal points are instructed to communicate information on the risk caused by mines, and that MRE has resulted in information on suspected areas, accidents and victims.
-Uganda reported that MRE is conducted by two accredited international non-governmental organisations, that their activities are coordinated by Uganda's Mine Action Centre and that these activities include direct presentations by MRE teams in affected communities, teaching schools, training drama groups for mobile live performances and the use of small and mass media to communicate messages. - 61.
+Uganda reported that MRE is conducted by two accredited international non-governmental organisations, that their activities are coordinated by Uganda's Mine Action Centre and that these activities include direct presentations by MRE teams in affected communities, teaching schools, training drama groups for mobile live performances and the use of small and mass media to communicate messages. - 60.
 Since the Cartagena Summit, the International Mine Action Standards on Mine Risk Education (IMAS-MRE) were revised and updated with support from UNICEF and GICHD and within the framework of International MRE Advisory Group and the IMAS Review Board.
 The revised standards will assist states and mine action organizations develop and implement more effective mine risk education interventions.
-UNICEF in collaboration with GICHD has also developed a Training Manual on implementation of IMAS-MRE that will facilitate easy application of the revised standards at national and local levels. - 62.
-At the Cartagena Summit, the States Parties recalled the decisions taken at the Seventh Meeting of the States Parties (7MSP) establishing a process for the preparation, submission and consideration of requests for extensions of Article 5 deadlines, noted the suggested outline provided by the ISU to assist requesting States Parties in organising the content of their requests and expressed the view that the Article 5 extensions process has led to the establishment of an orderly and predictable calendar for submitting, analysing and considering extension requests.
-With respect to such requests, at the Cartagena Summit it was agreed that States Parties that have reported mined areas under their jurisdiction or control but due to exceptional circumstances need to request an extension to their 10-year deadline will inform the States Parties of these exceptional circumstances in due time, develop the extension request in line with the recommendations made by the 7MSP and utilise the opportunity for informal dialogue with the group mandated to analyse the extension request. $^{20}$
+UNICEF in collaboration with GICHD has also developed a Training Manual on implementation of IMAS-MRE that will facilitate easy application of the revised standards at national and local levels. - 61.
+At the Cartagena Summit, it was agreed that States Parties that have reported mined areas under their jurisdiction or control will do their utmost to ensure that all relevant mine action actors inform and actively involve affected local communities and survivors in the assessment of needs, planning and prioritization of activities, and handover of cleared land, by utilising community liaison or other similar means to ensure meaningful participation of all stakeholders.20